 Paan Singh Tomar (2012)

 Paan Singh Tomar can also be listed under the sports biopic films on this best biopic films list.
 However, Paan Singh Tomar features a terrible ending compared to the other films as this movie features the life of athlete turned bandit Paan Singh Tomar.
 Directed by Tigmanshu Dhulia, the film features Irrfan Khan in the titular role.
-The film depicts the story of a Gold medallist soldier from Indian army at Indian National Games, who becomes a renowned bandit in the Chambal Valley.
+The film depicts the story of a Gold medallist soldier from the Indian army at Indian National Games, who becomes a renowned bandit in the Chambal Valley.